 The Food Insecurity Index is a tool developed by Conduent Healthy Communities Institute and part of the SocioNeeds Index® Suite.
-It is a measure of food accessibility that is correlated with social and economic hardship.
+It is a measure of economic and household hardship correlated with poor food access.
 All zip codes, census tracts, and counties in the United States are given an index value from 0 (low need) to 100 (high need).

 To help you find the areas of highest need in your community, locales are ranked from 1 to 5 based on their index value, color-coded and displayed on an interactive map.